MalyutinS/DotNetIvonaAPI/README.md

 DotNetIvonaAPI
 ==============

-Ivona Text-to-Speech API implementation example
+Ivona Text-to-Speech API implementation example using C# language and the .NET Framework

 This implementation based on the  <a href="http://developer.ivona.com/en/speechcloud/api_ref_actions.html#CreateSpeech">documentation from Ivona</a>